 Download the Frequently Asked Questions

-SELF-REPORTING FORM —To assist in complying with this requirement, MCPS Form 230-41 can be completed voluntarily by employees or their legal representatives and submitted to the Office of Employee Engagement and Labor Relations, Department of Compliance and Investigations (DCI), via email at firstname.lastname@example.org.
-Employees or their legal representatives may also fulfill the reporting requirement by calling DPEC at 301-279-3361.
-Information provided to DPEC will be maintained confidentially.
+SELF-REPORTING FORM —To assist in complying with this requirement, MCPS Form 230-41 can be completed voluntarily by employees or their legal representatives and submitted to the Office of Employee Engagement and Labor Relations, Department of Compliance and Investigations (DCI), via email at email@example.com .
+Employees or their legal representatives may also fulfill the reporting requirement by calling DCI at 240-314-4899.
+Information provided to DCI will be maintained confidentially.

 As a public school system entrusted with caring for and educating the youth of our community, it is imperative that we hire and maintain a high-quality workforce that provides a safe and secure learning environment for all students and staff.
 This means that staff will comply with all federal, state, and local laws.
 In addition, Maryland law prohibits any county board of education from knowingly hiring or retaining any individual who has been convicted of, or pled guilty or nolo contendere (no contest) to, certain crimes.

 All employees are required to complete a criminal history and child protective services background check during the hiring process.
-To further ensure that we maintain a safe and secure learning environment, this new Montgomery County Public Schools (MCPS) Regulation, GCC-RA, requires that once employees are hired, that they keep the school system informed of any arrests or convictions for certain crimes spelled out below.
+To further ensure that we maintain a safe and secure learning environment, this Regulation, GCC-RA, requires that once employees are hired, that they keep the school system informed of any arrests or convictions for certain crimes spelled out below.

-More details about this regulation can be found on the MCPS Policies and Regulations web page and also in the Employee Code of Conduct .
+More details about this regulation can be found on the MCPS Policies and Regulations web page and also in the MCPS Employee Code of Conduct .

 Yes.
 Any person employed by MCPS in any capacity (including, but not limited, to full- or part-time, probationary or nonprobationary, employed in a temporary or seasonal capacity, or substitute teachers) shall report an arrest or criminal charge for any of the offenses listed in GCC-RA (list included below).
-In addition, the employee must report the disposition of any ensuing criminal proceeding related to the arrest or charge to the Department of Performance Evaluation and Compliance (DPEC).
+In addition, the employee must report the disposition of any ensuing criminal proceeding related to the arrest or charge to the Department of Compliance and Investigations (DCI).

-An employee must report an arrest or criminal charge for the required offenses within seven business days (i.e., days that MCPS offices are open) to DPEC.
-Employees may fulfill this requirement by providing information to DPEC themselves or through their legal representatives.
+An employee must report an arrest or criminal charge for the required offenses within seven business days (i.e., days that MCPS offices are open) to DCI.
+Employees may fulfill this requirement by providing information to DCI themselves or through their legal representatives.
 MCPS has created MCPS Form 230-41, Staff Self-Reporting of Arrests, Criminal Charges, and Convictions, to make the reporting process easier.
-It can be completed and e-mailed to DPEC at email@example.com, which is a secure site that can only be accessed by DPEC officials.
-The reporting requirement also can be fulfilled by calling DPEC or mailing the information to the office.
+It can be completed and e-mailed to DCI at firstname.lastname@example.org, which is a secure site that can only be accessed by DCI officials.
+The reporting requirement also can be fulfilled by calling DCI or mailing the information to the office.
 Exceptions to the reporting timeline may be made if there are circumstances beyond the employee’s control that prevent fulfillment of the seven-day reporting requirement.

 All arrests and criminal charges, as well as the disposition of any ensuing criminal proceeding, must be reported for any offenses involving the following (specific information about crimes can be found in Section 6-113 of the Education Article of the Annotated Code of Maryland):

 Yes, an employee is required to report an arrest, charge, or conviction regardless of where it occurred if it meets the criteria in Regulation GCC-RA.